bearclaw-proxy/bearclaw/DESIGN.md

 Additionally, the user can enter testing notes on a specific request, the testing detail view, and the methodology detail view.

-Once the user is finished testing this assigned item in the methodology node, they go back to the methodology detail view and mark the item as complete, then move on to the next assigned item or another methodology node.
+Once the user has reviewed and marked as complete all script-generated requests in the test, the user marks the test as complete and moves on to the next test.
+Once they have marked all tests as complete, they mark the assigned item as complete.
+When they have completed all assigned items for the methodology node, they move on to the next step in the methodology.
+The application keeps track of the number of open items assigned to the methodology node so the user does not need to manually mark them as complete.
+If any new requests, tests, or items are assigned to the methodology node, or new parameters are found for endpoints assigned to the methodology node, the application marks all relevent things as incomplete.

 As the user continues to test the target application, new locations or endpoints may be identified.
-The application keeps track of these so the user doesn't miss anything.
+The application keeps track of these so the user doesn't forget to assign them to methodology nodes.

 There are additional views the user can access to analyze the data collected by the proxy: